-My overall impression of Hong Kong Disneyland
+My Disneyland Hong Kong Review

 Hearing this park was the smallest of all the Disney parks didn’t concern me.
 It was Disney!
 And it was somewhere I had never been before.
 Plus, I was anxious to see the Asian influence interweaved throughout its brand.